biggybass/acoustics-and-psychoacoustics/topics/ear.md

 - Different places of the Basilar membrane will be displaced by sinusoids at different frequencies
 - Complex tones will cause the membrane to react to each component frequency
 - The Organ of Corti transmits basilar membrane displacements to the brain.

+#### Frequency Analysis
-- Organ of Corti: A number of hair cells (distributes along the basilar membrane), which, when bent (by basilar membrane displacement due to input sound at appropriate frequency) trigger nerve firings.
+- Organ of Corti: A number of hair cells (distributed along the basilar membrane), which, when moved (by basilar membrane displacement due to input sound at an appropriate frequency) trigger nerve firings.
 - The auditory nerve: bundle of nerves from these hair cells